awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-troubleshooting.md

 ### HTTP 500: Internal server error<a name="http-500-issues"></a>

-Possible causes:
-+ You configured an AWS WAF web access control list \(web ACL\) and there was an error executing the web ACL rules\.
+You configured an AWS WAF web access control list \(web ACL\) and there was an error executing the web ACL rules\.
-+ You configured a listener rule to authenticate users, but one of the following is true:
-  + The load balancer is unable to communicate with the IdP token endpoint or the IdP user info endpoint\.
-Verify that the security groups for your load balancer and the network ACLs for your VPC allow outbound access to these endpoints\.
-Verify that your VPC has internet access\.
-If you have an internal\-facing load balancer, use a NAT gateway to enable internet access\.
-  + The size of the claims returned by the IdP exceeded the maximum size supported by the load balancer\.
-  + A client submitted an HTTP/1\.0 request without a host header, and the load balancer was unable to generate a redirect URL\.
-  + A client submitted a request without an HTTP protocol, and the load balancer was unable to generate a redirect URL\.
-  + The requested scope doesn't return an ID token\.

 ### HTTP 501: Not implemented<a name="http-501-issues"></a>